 Colors can act as a primary element for your visitors to notice.
 You must have seen the Red button and Red click bar for direct action!
-Because Red is bright and impactful color, which ultimately makes you take action.
+Red is a bright and impactful color, which ultimately makes you take action.

 Similarly, red, yellow, and orange are warmer in tone.
-They are naturally brighter in color so that they tend to attract the eye more.
+They are naturally brighter in color so they tend to attract the eye more.
 They also expand when set next to colder colors like blue and green.

 Whitespace creates balance, measures, and harmony.
 It is used to lead readers and visitors from one session to another.
 The main idea behind this is to make your website more friendly, simple, and organized, which your visitors appreciate.

 Web design has a limited portion for typography.
-There are only some selected safe web fonts that you can use, but also, it does not give you many options to style them too.
+There are only some selected safe web fonts that you can use, but also, it does not give you many options to style them.
 The ‘Tracking’ is a term used in typography to define the adjustment of “Spacing between letters in words.”

 This can improve the overall look of your headlines.
-It is not recommended to use letter-spacing on the body text because it normally provides the best readability to font sizes.
+It is not recommended to use letter spacing on the body text because it normally provides the best readability to font sizes.